AIG-Livny/mapr/README.md

 # Usage
 All configurations of project must be in Makefile, not in `mapr/common.mk`.

+There is debug feature to print messages to log `mapr/debug.log`.
+Add `DEBUG = 1` into Makefile to enable debug mode.

 `mapr` directory is recomended to place in `.gitignore`

 ## Variables list